ferdavid1/KeyDrum/README.md

 # MechSequence
-Drum Sequencer made from mechanical keyboard switches, with a Raspberry Pi brain
+Drum Machine with sample input and multiple sample banks, made from mechanical keyboard switches, with a Raspberry Pi brain

+Display which sample bank you're on, on the LCD screen.